Frequently Asked Questions

 What happens to my enquiry or complaint details?

-All details of your complaint will be logged and investigated, following our most recent complaints policy which was last updated on July 1st 2022.
+All details of your complaint will be logged and investigated, following our most recent complaints policy which was last updated in July 2024.
 This information is analysed to identify trends in specific aircraft noise disturbance and consequently helps the airport to minimise the impact of its operations.
-This data is published in the Quarterly Monitoring Reports presented to the London Luton Airport
+This data is published in the Quarterly Monitoring Reports presented to the London Luton Airport Consultative Committee.

 I have noticed an increase in aircraft frequency – why?

-Most recently since the COVID-19 pandemic the aviation industry has recovered quicker than expected.
-For the past 2 years aircraft movements have been significantly lower than we have ever seen before.
-Therefore this is why you may be experiencing more noise disturbances because of the fast paced recovery.
-There is also an increase in flights during the summer compared to the winter due to seasonal demand.
+Additionally, there is an increase in flights during the summer compared to the winter due to seasonal demand.
 You can see our actual aircraft movements and passenger numbers in our Quarterly Monitoring Reports.

 Can you move the arrivals paths?

-Regrettably, it’s not possible to vary the path of arriving aircraft to avoid specific locations upon final approach.
-Current technology and safety requirements dictate ‘straight in’ approaches along a path which is essentially a 3-degree slope along the extended centreline of the runway and therefore entirely dependent on its orientation.
+Regrettably, it is not possible to vary the path of arriving aircraft to avoid specific locations upon final approach.
+Current technology and safety requirements dictate ‘straight in’ approaches along a path which is a 3-degree slope along the extended centre line of the runway and therefore entirely dependent on its orientation.

 Why are you overflying my area when there is no wind?